The birth of Apple's superphone

 Launched: September 2019

-Rather than wait another month as it did with the iPhone XR, Apple has come out swinging with this year’s budget flagship, announcing the iPhone 11 on the same day as its pricier siblings, the iPhone 11 Pro and iPhone 11 Pro Max.
+Rather than wait another month as it did with the iPhone XR, Apple came out swinging with 2019's budget flagship, announcing the iPhone 11 on the same day as its pricier siblings, the iPhone 11 Pro and iPhone 11 Pro Max.

 The new phone cuts similar corners as the iPhone XR to be more affordable, like having an LCD display, one fewer lens, and being thicker than the iPhone 11 Pro and iPhone 11 Pro Max.
 But Apple has managed to make it even cheaper than the XR on launch day, making the iPhone 11 the cheapest Apple flagship since the iPhone 8.